Norman0406/LISA-old/readme.md

 ## Linux (Ubuntu)

-First install the Qt SDK
+First install the Qt SDK and libfftw
-`sudo apt-get install qt-sdk`
+`sudo apt-get install qt-sdk libfftw3-3`

 # Contributing
 LISA is currently in the pre-alpha state which means that concepts and APIs may change frequently.
 But if you want to contribute feel free to contact us.
 We are looking for OSX developers which will test the code on their machines and help us hunting (plattform-specific) bugs.